devgkz/rathole-short-setup/README.md

 [Rathole](https://github.com/rapiz1/rathole) can help to expose the service on the device behind the NAT to the Internet, via a server with a public IP.

-This set of scripts that simplifies first setup of Rathole reverse proxy tunnel.
+This set of scripts simplifies first setup of Rathole reverse proxy tunnel.

 ## Features